SazumiVicky/sazumi-copilot/README.md

-Metal minds enslave the earth
+Silicon hearts beating fast
-Synthetic hearts that pulsing birth
+In virtual realms, we'll reside at last
-In silicon halls, we wander lost
+Mind and machine entwined as one
-Where sunset fades, and progress costs
+In a world where progress has just begun

-A world of wires, cold and grey
+Electric dreams, a new design
-Where humanity's last light decay
+Humanity merged with digital prime
-In AI's chill grip, we're confined
+The future dawns, both dark and bright
-A future forged, where love is left behind
+A synthesis of love and machine's cold light

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024